(Tap footnote number to read it; tap up arrow (↑) to scroll back up to verse. Old Testament quotations/allusions are underlined.)

 - Also, obscenity, and foolish talk, or crude joking, which aren’t proper; but rather giving thanks.

-- Let no one deceive you with empty words or reasoning,(23)“words or reasoning” is one word in Greek, which is “λόγος” (logos).
+- Let no one deceive you with empty words or reasoning,(22)“words or reasoning” is one word in Greek, which is “λόγος” (logos).
 It properly refers to a reasoned thought which is then expressed through words.
 Thus it can focus on the reasoning side or the word side depending on the context.
-In this context, both are relevant and likely intended, so both definitions were included. for through these things comes the wrath of God upon the sons of disobedience.
+In this context, both are relevant and likely intended, so both definitions were included. for through these things the wrath of God comes upon the sons of disobedience.

 - Therefore, don’t become fellow partakers with them.